mulesoft-consulting/ASMonGCP/README.md

 - Next we want to deploy the Anypoint Service Mesh adapter in each namespace that we want to monitor API's.
 For this example we will just be doing the **nto-payment** namespace that contains the demo application.

-- To deply the ASM Adapter we will be using a Kubernetes custom resource definition (CRD).
-In the ServiceMeshDemo repostory we have create the file **nto-payment-asm-adapter.yaml** that can mofidied.
+- To deploy the ASM Adapter we will be using a Kubernetes custom resource definition (CRD).
+In the **ServiceMeshDemo** repository we have create the file **nto-payment-asm-adapter.yaml** that can modified.

     ![](images/image23.png)